eiffel-community/eiffelevents-sdk-go/README.md

 validator.Set instance that's ready to be used.
 See the documentation of the validator subpackage for details.

+## Signing events and verifying signatures

+The SDK supports cryptographic signing of (typically) outbound events as well as verification of the signature of inbound events.
+The signing is done according to the standard method, with the signature and metadata under the `meta.security` field.
+See the documentation of the signature subpackage for details and code examples.

 ## Code of Conduct and Contributing
 To get involved, please see [Code of Conduct](https://github.com/eiffel-community/.github/blob/master/CODE_OF_CONDUCT.md) and [contribution guidelines](https://github.com/eiffel-community/.github/blob/master/CONTRIBUTING.md).